microsoft/hcsshim/internal/tools/rootfs/README.md

 ### Example output

-The above TOML configuration gets translated into the appropriate policy that is represented in JSON.
+The above command gets translated into the appropriate rootfs hashes for each layer.

 ```bash
 [0]: fe84c9d5bfddd07a2624d00333cf13c1a9c941f3a261f13ead44fc6a93bc0e7a